zencart/documentation/content/user/ezpages/what_are_ezpages.md

 *   New Pages
 *   Internal Links
 *   External Links
-*   Secure or Non-Secure pages
-*   Same or New Window

 In Addition, there is the ability to create "related" links in the format of a Chapter (group) and its TOC (related pages/links).